michaelpdeleon/2013-2014---AdvancedWebDesign-AJAXjQueryData/README.md

 # Technologies:
 Cloud9, HTML5, CSS3, Bootstrap 3, AJAX, jQuery
 # Description:
 This assignment calculates the number days between 2 dates using AJAX calls to a PHP file.
-The site was created with HTML5, CSS3, Bootstrap 3, AJAX and jQuery in [Cloud9 - https://c9.io](https://c9.io/).
+The webpage was created with HTML5, CSS3, Bootstrap 3, AJAX and jQuery in [Cloud9 - https://c9.io](https://c9.io/).
 # Screenshots:
 ![Screenshot](github/github_screenshot_iti323_ajaxjquerydata1.jpg)